 The Fredson Bowers Memorial Prize

 The Society for Textual Scholarship awards the Fredson Bowers Memorial Prize for the most outstanding essay in textual scholarship exclusive of the winner of the Greetham Prize for that two-year cycle.
 Essays published in periodicals, critical books, and collections by diverse hands are eligible for the Bowers Prize.
 If part of a longer work, the significance of the essay must be independent of that context.
-The Prize is presented at the biennial conference and carries a cash honorarium of $500.
+The prize carries an honorarium of US$500.

 The 2021 Fredson Bowers Memorial Prize was awarded to Iona Hine for “Modeled on Zurich: A Fresh Study of Miles Coverdale’s 1535 Bible,” Reformation 25.1 (2020).